 Palliative care

-Primary Health Tasmania works to support quality palliative and end-of-life care for Tasmanians, through our work with the Greater Choice For at Home Palliative Care Measure.
+Primary Health Tasmania works to support quality palliative and end-of-life care for Tasmanians, under the Australian Government’s Greater Choice For at Home Palliative Care Measure.

 What is palliative care?